roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-04 ****** bydawn1958© Ward made the bold statement and turned towards the classroom door, pretending to leave for the Dean's office.
+Ward made the bold statement and turned towards the classroom door, pretending to leave for the Dean's office.
 "If I don't hear the truth...
 I'll tell everything.
 Your reputation will be ruined!"

  Kerri blurted it out without thinking, as self-preservation was foremost on her mind.
 "She...
 Mrs. Perkins forced me... had sex with me.
 It was so awful and I couldn't stop her," she said, but the confession didn't stop.
 "Her son...
 Jim told her..."
 Kerri paused and realized immediately that she had made another mistake.